App version: 0.1.0

 • Repayment term: Maximum of 10 years for inventory, working capital, or equipment; 25 years max for real estate loans

-• Loan amounts: $5 million is the maximum business loan amount for all 7(a) loans except Express and Export Express, which have maximums of $350,000 and $500,000, respectively
+• Loan amounts: $5 million is the maximum business loan amount for all 7(a) loans except Express and Export Express, which typically have maximums of $350,000 and $500,000, respectively

 • Interest rates: Can be fixed or variable and are determined by the lender using guidelines on rate maximums from the SBA.
-For variable, if the loan’s maturity is:

 • Time to funding: Varies depending on program, but turnaround time can be as short as 36 hours or take up to two weeks